-Back at the visitor centre, the tour concludes with a sample of the Arran Gold liqueur – a pleasant enough drop if not quite to my taste.
+Back at the visitor centre, the tour concludes with a sample of Arran Gold liqueur – a pleasant enough drop if not quite to my personal taste.
 Additional tastings can be booked for a very reasonable fee with several options to choose from.
 For my part I chose to sample the Lochranza Reserve, the Port Cask Finish, the 18 year old and a Sherry Cask expression.
 Each dram was of a high quality and would have been worthy in its own way of a place in my collection but I was particularly intrigued by the Port Cask Finish and decided to take a bottle home.

 Overall: 44 / 50.

 Arran is worthy of a lot of praise in my eyes.
 They have created a unique single malt with some intriguing expressions while ensuring their product will always be shown in its best light by bottling un-chill filtered, at higher strength.